-Leech Industries Inc., established in 1948 as Leech Tool & Die Works, has grown to be a full service manufacturing company, offering a wide range of processes and services to a diverse group of customers.
+Established in 1948 as Leech Tool & Die Works, Leech Industries has become a full service manufacturing company, offering a wide range of services to a diverse group of customers.

-Founded by the Leech family, and with the 4th generation in place, Leech Industries' steady growth and reliable reputation are the results of providing customers with quality product and exceptional service.
+Founded by the Leech family, the company's steady growth and reliable reputation result from four generations of family members who have had the same goal: provide customers with quality products and exceptional service every time.

-In 1921, Joe Leech arrived in the United States from Britain.
-Leech lived in Chicago and then Buffalo working as a supervisor for manufacturing time fuses, detonators, and small shell casings.
+In 1921, Joe Leech arrived in the US from Britain.
+He lived in Chicago, then Buffalo, working as a supervisor for manufacturers of time fuses, detonators, and small shell casings.
 In 1938, Leech settled down in Meadville, Pennsylvania, finding employment as a toolmaker at Talon Inc.'s experimental plant, the birthplace of the zipper.

 In 1948, Leech retired from his job at Talon and founded Leech Tool & Die Works with his three sons.
 The company started in a barn and former chicken coop in their own backyard on Dickson road.
 Soon after, Leech Tool & Die Works grew into a new 30 by 70 foot cement-block building and employed 14 people.

 The plant was humming with activity, making small tools and dies for companies all over the United States, as well as for the United States Government.

 Through the 1950s and 1960s, Leech Tool & Die Works expanded their facilities several times despite a freak accident when a car swerved off of the road and went through the cement bricks of the building, right into the tool room.

 As Joseph Leech retired, leadership of the company passed to the second generation of the Leech family, and operations in the plant expanded to include surface grinding, lathing, drill pressing, milling, heat-treatment, and plating.